xperseguers/mfa_frontend/README.md

   lose/change their phone or access to their MFA application and will need to be helped by an administrator.

-## Planned features

-- Support for backup codes.
-- Support for other MFA providers (e.g., Yubikey).

 ## License

 [GNU Public License](https://opensource.org/license/gpl-3-0/)